 Update that Resume

-What better way to reflect on your internship abroad then by writing about it?
+What better way to reflect on your internship abroad than by writing about it?
 Come up with 3 or 4 bullet points that summarize your tasks and accomplishments during the course of your internship.
 Challenge yourself to expand your vocabulary.
 Instead of words like completed and responsible for, try using more powerful verbs such as allocated, assessed and conceptualized.
 Remember those strengths from when you took that Gallup StengthsFinder way back when and worked with your coach on your cover letter?
 Channel your inner strength guru and add some new content to your cover letter.

 Add to your LinkedIn Network